-In Myanmar, after the World Health Organization confirmed the Covid-19 outbreak as a pandemic on March 11, 2020, many factories across industrial sectors announced temporary closures, but garment factories have been the most heavily affected, with roughly 25 factories currently shuttered.
-The reason that garment factory owners are giving for the closures is lack of materials, although it appears that factory owners may be targeting for closure factories where workers are on strike.
+In Myanmar, after the World Health Organization confirmed the Covid-19 outbreak as a pandemic on March 11, 2020, many factories across industrial sectors announced temporary closures, but garment factories have been the most heavily affected, with more than 40 factories reportedly shuttered as of the end of March.
+The reasons that garment factory owners are giving for the closures are lack of materials and cancellation of orders, although it appears that factory owners may be targeting for closure factories where workers are on strike.
+On April 8, the European Union announced an €5 million / 7.9 million Myanmar kyat (US\$5.5 million) fund to provide direct cash relief to garment workers who have lost their jobs as a result of the pandemic.68

-Factory owners also appear to be equivocating concerning whether the closures are temporary or permanent, since, as discussed below, under the former situation, factories are legally required to negotiate the payment of wages with employees (which the owners are avoiding doing), while the latter scenario triggers a legal obligation to pay severance benefits.
+Factory owners appear to be equivocating concerning whether their plant closures are temporary or permanent, since, as discussed below, under the former situation, factories are legally required to negotiate the payment of wages with employees (which the owners are avoiding doing), while the latter scenario triggers a legal obligation to pay severance benefits.
 Labor rights organizations are asking the government to investigate whether employer claims regarding the nature and cause of closures are legitimate.
-The government is providing employers with tax credits for welfare allowances that they provide to workers at factories where production is suspended.59
+The government is providing employers with tax credits for welfare allowances that they provide to workers at factories where production is suspended.
+69

-When employers in Myanmar terminate workers, in cases not involving employee misconduct, they must provide 30 days' advance notice and explanation of the reason, along with payment of severance benefits based on the workers' years of service with the employer, according to a schedule established under government regulations.
-60 The requirement to pay severance benefits according to this schedule also applies in cases where the employees' work ceases due to unforeseen circumstances.
-61 Employers are further required to have registered and contributed for their employees to the state social security fund which provides benefits in case of unemployment or natural disaster.62
+When employers in Myanmar terminate workers, in cases not involving employee misconduct, they must provide 30 days' advance notice and explanation of the reason, along with payment of severance benefits based on the workers' years of service with the employer, according to a schedule established under government regulations.70 The requirement to pay severance benefits according to this schedule also applies in cases where the employees' work ceases due to unforeseen circumstances.71 Employers are further required to have registered and contributed